o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/advanced-topics.md

 ---
-description: ' Get the behind-the-scenes architectural overview of &script-canvas;
-  and learn how to create custom nodes. '
+description: ' Get the behind-the-scenes architectural overview of Script Canvas and learn how to create custom nodes. '
 title: Programmer Guide
 ---